 Simple Ways to Keep Exercising with A Toddler at Home

-Finding the time to exercise can be difficult, especially when you have a toddler or young child at home.
+Finding the time to exercise can be difficult.
+Exercising with a toddler at home can make it even harder.
 That doesn't mean that you should use it as a reason not to exercise though.
 Finding time to exercise can decrease day-to-day stress, as well as inspire your children to maintain a healthy lifestyle as they get older.
 It's great for both of you.

 If you want to get back into the swing of things but you're not sure where to start, we've put together some awesome tips to help you get the ball rolling.
 Give some of these a try with your toddler and see what's a good fit!